 - New to the Instant Pot?
 Check out our post How To Use an Instant Pot: A First-Timer’s Guide.

 For those of you with stovetop pressure cookers, I recommend a quicker 3-minute cook time.
 Stovetop pressure cookers can reach a higher pressure than electric cookers and tend to cook food more quickly.
 (For reference, a friend of mine tested this recipe with her stovetop pressure cooker and her verdict was that 4-minute eggs were fine, but tasted slightly overcooked.)

 One Caveat to Pressure Cooker Eggs

 The only un-perfect thing about this way of hard boiling eggs is that, every so often, one of the eggs will crack its shell during cooking.
 When this has happened to me, it's usually been during the 5 minute "natural release" period after the eggs are already cooked, so the crack is only superficially cosmetic.
 Not ideal if you're planning to dye a bunch of Easter eggs, of course, but perfectly fine for deviled eggs.

-If your eggs seem to be cracking more often, or are cracking earlier during cooking before the whites are set, try cooking them at low pressure instead of high pressure.
-My own tests at low pressure gave inconsistent results, but every pressure cooker is a little different and you might have better luck with yours.
+If your eggs seem to be cracking more often, or are cracking before the whites are set, try cooking them at low pressure instead of high pressure.
+My own tests at low pressure gave inconsistent results.
+But every pressure cooker is a little different, and you might have better luck with yours.

-The jury is still out on unicorns and affordable airfare, but easy-to-peel eggs, at least, are real.
+The jury is still out on unicorns and affordable airfare.
+But easy-to-peel eggs?
+At least they are real.

 Don't have a pressure cooker?
 Try steaming your eggs on the stovetop!